-Purported Google Babel details leak, 'first class iOS experience' said to be comingAlex Wagner - Deputy Managing Editor, News Desk
+Purported Google Babel details leak, 'first class iOS experience' said to be comingAlex Wagner - Editorial Director of News and Content

 Recent rumors have suggested that Google may be building a new messaging service dubbed "Babel" that will work across Android, iOS, Chrome and Gmail.
 After the name "Babel" popped up a couple of times while one Gmail user was cleaning out his inbox this past weekend, a new report with more purported details on the service have surfaced.